Q: Who is involved in direct democracy? Who is involved in representative democracy?

 Q: Where did direct democracy begin?
 Where is representative democracy used today?

-A: Direct Democracy began in Athens.
-Representative democracy began in the United States.
+A: Direct democracy began in greece, the first instance of democracy.
+Representative democracy began in america when the constitution was signed.

 Q: Why did direct democracy happen?
-Why is it best for representative democracy to be used today?
+Why is best for representative democracy to be used today?